 3 Shower Base Options when you don’t want to change your drain location

-In this article I’ll explore 3 high quality shower base options which will eliminate the expensive plumbing costs and hassle associated with moving a drain location to accommodate a standard shower base.
+In this article I’ll explore 3 high quality shower base options which will eliminate the expensive plumbing costs and hassle associated with moving a drain location when you don’t have a standard size.

-Option 1 – Expanded polystyrene ready for tile shower base
+Option 1 – Use an Expanded polystyrene ready for tile shower base to get a custom drain location without hassle

-What is nice about a solid surface shower base is they are grout free, can be custom designed in many colors, are sturdy and are hygienic as well.
+What’s cool about the design of a cultured granite shower pan is they are grout free, can be custom designed in many colors, are sturdy and are hygienic as well.
 Since they are available in custom configurations the drain can be put in any location.
 One thing to keep in mind with solid surface bases is they are heavy (which can be a concern maneuvering the base into the room).
+You’ll want to eat your Wheaties and call out some buddies for a steak dinner in exchange for helping you set the pan.

 If you have a family member with a disability or is sight or mobility challenged (or you just want a sleek looking bathroom) a glass reinforced shower base former can be the answer.
 These zero threshold shower formers (which are pre-sloped) are set directly on the joists and be rotated or cut to accommodate an existing drain hole.
 Once the base former is set the surrounding area is waterproofed – making a sleek one level wet room installation.
 These types of bases can be a fantastic selection for a roll in shower project – they not only look contemporary, but are safe as well!